sameepsi/Audits/ParsecPresale.md

   On the other hand, an underflow happens when you try to subtract 0 minus a number bigger than 0.For example, if you subtract 0 - 1 the result will be = 2 ** 256 instead of -1.

   This is quite dangerous.
-This contract checks for overflows and underflows but it will be good if the contract will use(https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol).
+This contract checks for overflows and underflows but it will be good if the contract will use- [link](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol).
 There are certain instances where multiplication and division are not properly checked.

 ## 4. Critical vulnerabilities found in the contract